s-shirayama/http-request-capture/README.md

 This can

-- record requests/responses for all requests to API
+- record requests/responses for all http requests to API
 - modify specific response to check the application behavior

 without any changes on the application side.
+(to capture https request, application needs to ignore certification error.)

 # System Diagram